jbuck0403/Space-Crawler/README.md

 ### AOE Timing Control

-The `AOEDamageReceiver` includes timing control for effects:
+The `AOEReceiver` includes timing control for effects:

 ```csharp
 // This method is called internally to determine if an effect should trigger